Bible Questions and Answers (Page 1)

 Some verses mention other women being present at some of these events, in addition to those specifically named.

 A: Many dispensational Bible students see these two questions as the same question, but are they really?
-When I think of someone being a "mid-Acts dispensational" or "Acts 2 dispensational" or "Acts 28 dispensational", I see that as (1) when a person believes that this present dispensation of grace began, rather than (2) when a person believes that the body of Christ began.
+When I think of someone being a "mid-Acts dispensational" or "Acts 2 dispensational" or "Acts 28 dispensational", I see that as a question of (1) when a person believes that this present dispensation of grace began, rather than (2) when a person believes that the body of Christ began.
 Each of these two questions are discussed below:

 (1) For the Bible to be properly understood, it must be studied with the dispensations in mind.
 I believe this present dispensation of grace began in Acts 9 (about 37 AD) when God called Paul to be the apostle of the Gentiles (Romans 11:13).
 This view is often called "mid-Acts dispensational" or "Acts 9 dispensational".

 I should clarify though, that the kingdom dispensation to Israel, did not end suddenly in Acts 9 when the grace dispensation began.
 Rather, the kingdom dispensation faded away over many years, until being put into complete abeyance in 70 AD when Jerusalem and the temple were destroyed by the Romans.
 Also, the revelations of the mysteries of the grace dispensation were not all suddenly given to to Paul in Acts 9.
 Rather, God revealed the mysteries to Paul somewhat gradually over many years.
 Never-the-less, Acts 9 is where this dispensation began.
 The grace dispensation came in and the kingdom/law dispensation faded into abeyance during the transitional period from about 37 AD to 70 AD.
+[The scriptural basis for this is detailed in the article Israel's Kingdom Gospel and Our Grace Gospel.]

 The early believing Jews who were saved via the gospel of the kingdom taught by the twelve apostles of the circumcision were all part of the law/kingdom dispensation, not this present grace dispensation.
-Those early believing Jews include all those saved prior to Acts 9, as well as those saved through the preaching of the twelve in the period of 37-70 AD.
+Those early believing Jews include all those saved prior to Acts 9, as well as those saved through the preaching of the twelve during the period of 37-70 AD.
 [Those saved via the grace gospel preached by Paul are part of this present grace dispensation, whether Jew or Gentile.]

 Those saved under the gospel of the kingdom taught by the twelve apostles of the circumcision (and by Jesus Christ in His earthly ministry and by John the Baptist) are all part of the law/kingdom dispensation like the old testament saints from the period of the law of Moses.
 The article The Seven Churches of Revelation provides many examples of how the doctrine given to those Jew-only churches in Revelation chapters 2-3 as well as the letters of Peter, James, and John, are often almost verbatim quotes from old testament scriptures.